 The Salvation Army Girls' Home, Kalgoorlie ran from 1904 to at least 1924 and possibly to 1930.
 Non-aboriginal girls were also admitted in later years.
 Newspaper accounts suggest that the purpose of the Home was to train the girls for domestic service.
 When the Home closed, the girls were transferred to the Salvation Army Girls' Home, Cottesloe.

 The Salvation Army ran a Home for Aboriginal girls at Kalgoorlie from around 1904 to at least 1924 and possibly to 1930.
-In the goldfields, Aboriginal women were 'easy prey to unscrupulous men' and there were many girls of 'mixed descent' whose fathers took no responsibility for them and who were taken into the Home.
 Newspaper accounts suggest that the purpose of the Home was to train the girls for domestic service.

 From 1905, the head of the government department responsible for Aboriginal welfare was the guardian of Aboriginal children at the Home.

 In his 1911 history of Western Australia (the 'Cyclopedia'), JS Battye stated that the Salvation Army ran a home for 17 'aboriginal girls' in Kalgoorlie (p.62) and also mentioned (p.102) a home at Lamington Heights (Kalgoorlie) for 'little children'.
 The latter was known as 'The Fold'.
 Possibly, this source has been relied upon in later histories.
 Apparently, some girls were sent there from the Salvation Army Girls' Home at Collie in 1905.
 Tilbrook gives 1907 as the start date.

 According to Salvation Army historical records, the Home was originally established for Aboriginal girls but eventually 'also became a Home for white girls' (The Victory, 1 September 1921, p.280).